sverger/Cell_separation_analysis/INSTALL.md

 =======================
 You can run the test samples in ipython in the newly installed environment

-- Download the test folder.

 - In a terminal run:

 		ipython

 This will launch ipython.

-- in ipython navigate to the "/cell_separation_analysis/" folder that you have downloaded:
+- in ipython navigate to the "/cell_separation_analysis" folder that you have downloaded:

 		cd path/to/cell_separation_analysis/
-Where you replace "path/to/" by the actual path that leads you the folder "/cell_separation_analysis/".

 - In the python console, type:

-		run Cell_separation_analysis.py
+		%run Cell_separation_analysis.py

 This should run the script, output and create images.